Burning Fossil Fuels

 Natural gas is the cleanest fossil fuel and has many advantages, but the biggest disadvantage is the supply of natural gas, which being a fossil fuel energy will eventually run out.

-Coal is by far the most abundant fossil fuel supplying about one-quarter of the world’s energy needs.
-Coal is hydrocarbons in solid form being made primarily of carbon and hydrogen with small amounts of other trace elements such as nitrogen and sulphur.
+Raw coal is by far the most abundant fossil fuel supplying about one-quarter of the world’s energy needs.
+Naturally occuring coal deposits are hydrocarbons in solid form being made primarily of carbon and hydrogen with small amounts of other trace elements such as nitrogen and sulphur.
 Coal looks like black rock, blackening everything that it touches.
 In years gone by it was even referred to as “black gold”.

 But not all fossil fuel coal reserves are the same.
 Coal as a fossil fuel is ranked by its moisture content, its calorific value, or the amount of heat energy that is released when coal burned and its mineral ash content after combustion.
 The three factors that determine the quality of coal are: the time in the ground, the compression pressure, and its exposure to underground heat.